chrisj42/CharacterReplacer/README.md

 Note: Getting the model configured at this stage (basically getting a correctly-configured fbx file) is by far the most touchy, annoying, buggy step.
 If something doesn't work, it was probably because of this.
 Even if you follow everything, it might need some blood sacrifices.
 And tinkering.
 And comparing against the main model and skeleton.
 Good luck!

-## After Completing the PreReqs
+## Getting Ready for Unreal

+With all the above said and done, and you have your FBX files in hand, it'll be time to start putting things into the Unreal Engine.
+This is where I will direct you to the modding docs for setting up a starter project, so come back when you've got that all sorted. https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/index.html

+The Satisfactory modding community will gladly help with any problems you may have setting up the modding environment.
+It is a somewhat long process, but it is unfortunately required, as there is no way to add an fbx or other model file to the game without running it through the full unreal packing process in the specific custom engine version used by the satisfactory devs, and modified further by the modding team.
+But modding team are working on tools to automate as much as possible the process of setting up this env for you.
+So that's very nice of them. :)

+## Creating your Avatar Mod

-With all the above said and done, once you have your FBXs, and your environment is set up, you can make a new, simple blueprint mod, and get started on the couple steps you need.
+Once your environment is set up, you can make a new, simple blueprint mod, and get started on the couple steps you need.
 Everything below will be done inside the `Content` folder of a new blueprint mod you've made via the Alpakit wizard.
 Remember, refer to the Modding docs or discord for how all that stuff works.

 Note: **Always remember to save your assets!!!** Unreal does not automatically save changes to assets like imported models, textures, materials, or blueprints or anything else.
 You *must* do this yourself, and if you forget, and then pack your mod, it *will* behave strangely and you *will* be confused.
 And I _will_ be sad.
 Go to `File -> Save All` for easy saving.

 ### Importing your Model into Unreal

-You're going to want to do the following for both your first person and third person models (although ideally they can share the same textures).
+You're going to want to do the following for both your first person and third person models.
 Side note, as you create your assets, if you are adding more than one avatar, I'd recommend using subfolders for each one as you drag stuff in; it will get messy otherwise. :)

 1. Drag your fbx into the editor, and you'll be greeted with the import dialog.
 Ensure the following non-default options are changed:
    1. Set "Use T0 As Ref Pose"
-   2. Look under the "Material" Section lower down; assuming your 1p model materials are a subset of the 3p model materials, you'll want to import the 3p model with the "Material Import Method" as "Create New Materials" and then for the 1p, select "Do not create materials" and don't import the textures.
-Then you can edit the 1p mesh and drag the materials in.
-Or you can just...
-Import it for both, and then delete one... or do whatever...
-I won't stop you.
+   2. Look under the "Material" Section lower down; typically, you can probably just leave these alone, allowing it to create new materials for you based on the model.
+But if they're the same materials for both the 1p and 3p models, you probably don't need to import the same materials for both.
+Just reuse one of them for the other.
    3. Hit "Import All".
 1. Unreal will create a Skeletal Mesh, a Skeleton, a PhysicsAsset, and material slots according to your avatar, if you opted to create them.
-The skeleton and physics asset won't be used, but having them generated is important.
    - If your model didn't come with the materials attached, you'll have to recreate them and import the textures.
-You can configure the materials as you wish in a fairly intuitive manner (it's a shader graph like blender, but different).
-I won't be covering how to do that here.
+You can configure the materials as you wish (it's a shader graph like blender, but different).
+I won't be covering how to do that here, it's basic shader stuff, you can look at unreal docs or most node based material editors.
 1. Right Click the skeletal mesh (NOT the skeleton), and click "Assign Skeleton"
 1. For the 1p model, look for `1PCharacter_Skeleton`; for the 3p model, look for `Character_Skeleton`.
 Assign this to your skeletal mesh.
    - You may want to watch out for any errors in this step; it may lead you to realize if any of your bones are missing.
 It won't show _every_ possible bone problem though.